 Below our Los Angeles criminal lawyers explain the legal elements of this crime.

 How Does The Prosecutor Prove The Offense Of Tampering With Or Planting Evidence?

-To prove that the defendant is guilty of this offense, the prosecutor has to prove the following facts or elements1:
+To prove that the defendant is guilty of tampering with evidence under penal code 141 pc the prosecutor has to prove the following facts or elements1: